theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

       target: assets/icons
 ```

-☝️ Here we are importing two repos, with their own `mount` settings.
+☝️ Here we are importing two repos, with their own `mounts` settings.

 {{% notice %}}
 Note that regardless of the files mounted, Hugo will have to download the whole repository, so you might think twice before importing a 5MB repo for one of its svgs.